TopWRO/Top_WRO-2025-documentation/README.md

 # Top_WRO-2025-documentation
-# 🚗 WRO 2025 Future Engineers - AI Autonomous Driving Project
+# 🚗 WRO 2025 Future Engineers -  Autonomous Driving Project

 This project is developed for the **WRO 2025 Future Engineers competition**.
 It is based on the open-source [DonkeyCar](https://docs.donkeycar.com/) platform and uses **TensorFlow** for machine learning.
 Inspired by DonkeyCar's modular structure, we designed a system where a camera captures image data, which is then passed to a **CNN neural network** for training.
 The model learns from this data to detect driving patterns and make predictions in real time during autonomous operation.